au-ts/sddf/ci/README.md

 git clang-format --diff main
 ```

-You can also autoformt changed files by omitting the `--diff` argument.
+You can also auto-format changed files by omitting the `--diff` argument.

 ```sh
 git clang-format main
 ```

 Omitting the branch name runs the formatter on any staged files.

-You will need to have the `git-clang-format` program installed, which is often
-installed with `clang-tools`.